-B. The facility must post in a conspicuous place on the premises any waiver granted by the department.
-The facility must notify in writing every parent and guardian of the children in its care of any waiver granted for its operators, employees, volunteers, or adult family members living in the home.
-This notification includes parents and guardians whose child is placed with a foster parent or whose child is to be placed with an adoptive family.
-This notification also includes parents and guardians who, in the future, enroll children.
+The facility must post in a conspicuous place on the premises any waiver granted by the Department.
+The facility must notify in writing every parent and guardian of the children in its care of any waiver granted for its operators, employees, volunteers, or adult family

-C. Any facility whose operator's, staff's or volunteer's disqualification has been waived by the commissioner must post a copy of the waiver in a conspicuous place on the premises.
-In addition, any family day home with an adult who has had a disqualification waived by the commissioner must post a copy of the waiver in a conspicuous place on the premises.
+Any facility employing staff, allowing volunteers, operated by a person, or a family day home with another adult whose disqualification has been waived by the Commissioner must post a copy of the waiver in a conspicuous place on the premises.